JackSzwergold/Writing/memories/The Crown Royal Bag of Jewelry.md

 A week or so passed, and I don’t know when she did it but she definitely sold the haul to the local jeweler.

-I didn’t go along with her at the time, but I liked the jeweler and only have fond memories of him
+I didn’t go along with her at the time—I was too old—but I liked the jeweler and only have fond memories of him.

+When I was younger, my mom would drag me along

 ***